The Spectrum of the Quaquaversal Operator is Real: Background and Introduction

-From now on we shall work in an arbitrary yet fixed representation of $\SO3$ of dimension $2k+1$; we will let \mbox{$R_v^\theta$} denote the unitary representation of dimension $2k+1$ of the rotation about the $v$ axis by $\theta$; and we will write $\hat{z}$ for $\pi_{2k+1}(z)$.
+From now on we shall work in an arbitrary, yet fixed, finite dimensional, unitary, irreducible representation of $\SO3$ of dimension $2k+1$; we will let \mbox{$R_b^\theta$} denote the unitary representation of dimension $2k+1$ of the rotation about the $v$ axis by $\theta$; and we will write $\hat{z}$ for $\pi_{2k+1}(z)$.